microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 The `ScrollPresenter`'s HorizontalScrollController and VerticalScrollController properties allow to use custom scrollbar widgets instead of the default `ScrollBar` control.

+_Spec note:_
+_Mike: "What does "default" mean here?
+The ScrollPresenter doesn't have default scroll bars, does it?"_

 | **Type**                                                | **Scroll controller properties** |
 |---------------------------------------------------------|----------------------------------|
 | Microsoft.UI.Xaml.Controls.Primitives.IScrollController | HorizontalScrollController       |